Expert Guide To Becoming a Tattoo Artist in 2021

 Good for them!
 It’s better to know what they’re getting themselves into and to understand what becoming a tattoo artist means and entails.

 Start with Drawing Exercises Every New Tattoo Artist Should Know About.
-All tattoo artists can draw, but not every artist can tattoo.
+All tattoo artists should be able to draw, but not every artist can tattoo.

-Your first set of tools or equipment will be a pad and some pencils.
-It’s a long way from your tattooing machine and needles, but don’t underestimate the value of these baby steps.
+Your first set of tools or equipment will be paper or a drawing pad and some pencils.
+It’s a long way from your tattooing machine and needles, but don’t underestimate the value of baby steps.
 Sketch every possible thing you can imagine as a tattoo.
 Yes, literally.

-Tattooing is more than just tracing lines.
-Expose yourself to various elements of art and design such as form, shape, color, space, and shade.
-Learn to also create digital sketches and drawings, and harness the use of technology in your practice.
+Tattooing is more than just tracing lines into skin.
+Familiarise yourself with various elements of art and design such as form, shape, color, space, and shadow.
+Learn to create digital sketches and drawings, and harness the use of technology in your practice.
+If you are able to be proficient in digital art, your tattoo designs will flow much easier and you will find that creating designs for your future clients is a lot easier and less time consuming.

 Tattoo artists don’t just pick up a tattoo machine and start working.
-Tattooing is much different from drawing on a sketch pad.
+Tattooing is much different from drawing on a sketch pad or painting.
 Therefore, you’ll need some sort of training.
-Plus, many studios are not willing to employ self-taught artists.
+You will find that many studios are not willing to employ self-taught artists.

-In the past, the most popular way to receive tattooing training was through apprenticeships.
-Here, a potential tattoo artist would find an experienced tattoo artist that was willing to offer on-the-job training.
+In the past, the most popular way to receive tattooing training was through an apprenticeship.
+Here, a potential tattoo artist would find an experienced tattoo artist who was willing to offer on-the-job training.
 This training would cover the day-to-day operations of the shop, the art of tattooing, and customer service skills.

-The trainee would start with tasks such as keeping the shop clean, working the front of the studio, or manning the phones.
-From there, training would include setting up workstations and maintaining hygienic standards.
-Once mastered, the newbie would be expected to watch the experienced tattoo artist at work, and learn as he/she goes along.
+The trainee would start with tasks such as keeping the shop clean, working the front of the studio, or manning the phones and emails.
+From there, training would include setting up workstations and maintaining hygienic standards, taking stock take, and making sure the artists have everything they need during their tattoos.
+Once mastered, the apprentice would be expected to watch the experienced tattoo artist at work and learn as they go along.

-The trainee would also advance from drawing on sketch pads with pencils to irregularly shaped objects like bananas and grapefruits with pens and markers.
-These are usually weighted to mimic the weight of the tattoo machine until the trainee is deemed ready to operate the real thing.
+The trainee would also advance from drawing on sketch pads with pencils to drawing on irregularly shaped objects like bananas and grapefruits with pens and markers.
+These are usually weighted to mimic the weight of the tattoo machine until the trainee is deemed ready to use the real thing.

 Next, materials that mimic human skin would be used, like fake skin, or even pig’s skin.
-Once the master is satisfied, the trainee will be allowed to tattoo clients, under close supervision, of course.
-He/she will also learn how to service and maintain a tattoo machine.
+Once the mentor is satisfied, the trainee will be allowed to tattoo clients, under close supervision, of course.
+They will also learn how to service and maintain a tattoo machine.
+They are expected to keep watching the other artists and to ask as many questions as they can to keep learning something new every day.

 Now

-Nowadays, there are tattooing schools and courses that replace what used to be a rite of passage.
+Nowadays, there are tattooing schools and courses that have replaced what used to be a rite of passage.
 Some may be available at universities, but online tattoo schools have become increasingly popular.
-This is especially useful if you still have to maintain a job while training.
-These classes cover everything that a traditional apprenticeship would, and includes modern business and tattooing practices.
-The beauty of an online class is, you can do it at your own pace from the comfort of your home.
-You’ll also move at a faster pace since many apprentices sometimes spend weeks doing menial tasks, and take years to complete.
+These are especially useful if you still have to maintain a job while training.
+These classes cover everything that a traditional apprenticeship would cover, and include modern business and tattooing practices.
+The beauty of an online class is that you can do it at your own pace from the comfort of your home.
+You’ll also move at a faster pace since many apprentices sometimes spend weeks doing menial tasks, and an apprenticeship can take years to complete depending on the artist’s specifications.

 Interested in starting tattoo classes soon?
 Find out how you can register today.